jolin-io/StructEquality.jl/README.md

 References
 ----------

-For more details to this topic, please see the discouse thread https://discourse.julialang.org/t/surprising-struct-equality-test/4890/9
+For more details to this topic, please see the discourse thread https://discourse.julialang.org/t/surprising-struct-equality-test/4890/9